GermanBread/skid-begone/README.md

 By default the backdoor will start alongside other system services.
 If the service can't connect to the command and control server, it will wait for a few seconds and reconnect immediately after.

+By "command an control server" I mean a server listening on the specified port with netcat.

 ### Uninstalling

 ```sh